unkn0wn-root/PSSQLBackup/README.md

   * Create new backup of multiple databases
   * Remove previous backups

-All functions support multiple searches, backup and remove.
-You can e.g. search for previous backups and get the output as objects with properties like Database name, backup taken, file name and so on and pipe it to remove-pssqlbackup which will remove all defined backups.
+All functions support multiple searches, backup & remove.
+You can e.g. search for previous backups and get the output as objects with properties like database name, backup date, file name and so on and pipe it to remove-pssqlbackup which will remove all defined backups.